Texture Compression

 5462 KB

-Not recommended, only use if BC7 is not an option.
+Not recommended, use only if BC7 is not an option.

 Complex or greyscale textures that do not work well with DXT compression.
 Very large file size, decreasing the texture resolution is recommended to decrease file size, an uncompressed 512x512px texture will have the same file size as a 1024x1024px BC3 or BC7 texture.